-Endodontic treatment or root canal treatment is performed when the dental pulp and root canals present inside the tooth become infected and inflamed.
+Endodontic treatment, or root canal treatment, is performed when the dental pulp and root canal present inside the tooth become infected and inflamed.
 The dental pulp is the core of the tooth and houses nerves and tissues that may get infected when bacteria seep in through the dentin into the pulp chamber.
 The bacteria infect the pulp chamber and lead to abscess formation.
-Without effective treatment, you may lose your tooth to the decay and infection.
+Without effective treatment, you may lose your tooth to decay and infection.
 With the help of root canal treatment, the infected nerves and tissues are removed and replaced with a medicated filling material.
 Root canal treatment also helps in preserving the natural teeth and strengthening their structure.

 You may require a root canal treatment if you have:

 Persistent pain or throbbing while chewing and biting

 Sensitivity to hot and cold foods and beverages for no reason

 Traumatic dental injuries like chips, cracks, decays, and fractures that provide a pathway to bacteria in the pulp chamber

 A pimple-like fistula on your gums